Fourier Transform

 1. Audio and Speech Processing:

-Modern speech recognition models like Whisper (OpenAI, 2022) fundamentally rely on Fourier transforms for feature extraction.
-Raw audio waveforms are converted into log-Mel spectrograms using the Short-Time Fourier Transform (STFT): the audio is windowed into overlapping segments, each transformed via FFT to obtain frequency content, then mapped to the Mel scale (which approximates human auditory perception).
-This frequency-domain representation serves as input to the neural network, enabling robust transcription across languages and noisy environments.
+Speech recognition systems such as OpenAI's Whisper (2022) and its open-source successors convert raw audio into log-Mel spectrograms via the Short-Time Fourier Transform (STFT): the audio is windowed into overlapping segments, each transformed via FFT to obtain frequency content, then mapped to the Mel scale (which approximates human auditory perception).
+This frequency-domain representation serves as input to the neural network — typically a Transformer encoder — enabling robust transcription across languages and noisy environments.

 Reference: Radford et al., "Robust Speech Recognition via Large-Scale Weak Supervision" (2022)